Hybrid vehicle drivetrain: Mild hybrids

-Mild hybrids are essentially conventional vehicles with some hybrid hardware, but with limited hybrid features.
+Mild hybrids (MHEV) are essentially conventional vehicles with some hybrid hardware, but with limited hybrid features.
 Typically, they are a parallel hybrid with start-stop and modest levels of engine-assist or regenerative braking.
 Mild hybrids generally cannot provide all-electric propulsion.

 Mild hybrids like the General Motors 2004–2007 Parallel Hybrid Truck (PHT) and the Honda Eco-Assist hybrids are equipped with a three-phase electric motor mounted within the bell-housing between the engine and transmission, allowing the engine to be turned off whenever the truck is coasting, braking, or stopped, yet restart quickly to provide power.
 Accessories can continue to run on electrical power while the engine is off, and as in other hybrid designs, regenerative braking recaptures energy.
 The large electric motor spins up the engine to operating-speeds before injecting fuel.

 The 2004–2007 Chevrolet Silverado PHT was a full-size pickup truck.
 Chevrolet was able to get a 10% efficiency improvement by shutting down and restarting the engine on demand and using regenerative braking.
 The electrical energy was used only to drive accessories such as power steering.
 The GM PHT used a 42 volt system via three 12 volt vented lead acid batteries connected in series (36V total) to supply the power needed for the startup motor, as well as to power the electronic accessories.

 General Motors then introduced their BAS Hybrid system, another mild-hybrid implementation officially released on the 2007 Saturn Vue Green Line.
 Its "start-stop" functionality operates similarly to the Silverado, although via a belted connection to the motor/generator unit.
 However the GM BAS Hybrid System can also provide modest assist under acceleration and during steady driving, and captures energy during regenerative (blended) braking.
 BAS Hybrid offered as much as a 27% improvement in combined fuel efficiency in EPA testing of the 2009 Saturn VUE.
 The system can also be found on the 2008–2009 Saturn Aura Green Line and the 2008–2010 Chevrolet Malibu hybrids.